 - Telegram & Social Media Monitoring: Tracking thousands of community channels where reports surface first, often hours before wire services.

-- AI-Powered Translation Engines: Models trained on specific regional dialects and safety terminology, not generic translators.
+- Automated Translation Engines: Models trained on specific regional dialects and safety terminology, not generic translators.

 - Sentiment Analysis: Reading the tone of local conversations in 100+ languages to flag social escalations before they reach boiling point.